byte-foundry/tutorial-content/content/The-Golden-Thread-and-Top-Bar/TheGoldenThread&TopBar.md

 ---
-title: The Golden Thread & Top Bar
+title: Breadcrumbs & Top Bar
-ogDescription: Tutorial about the golden thread and how to use it
+ogDescription: Tutorial about the breadcrumbs and how to use it
 ogImage:
 headerImage: https://placekitten.com/g/1200/600
-subtitle: What's the golden thread and the top bar?
+subtitle: What breadcrumbs and the top bar are used for?
 date: 2017-03-20
 tags:
 - golden